Raynos/npm-bin-deps/README.md

 It will use the version of the module listed in binDependencies to run the package binary.

+If you want to install new bin dependencies you can run `npr install x`
+This runs `npr` and updates binDependencies.

+Sometimes the cache can be corrupted.
+  You can run `npr cache clean` to clean the cache.

+Sometimes you want to know where the actual binary is.
+  You can run `npr which browserify` and it will print the path to the browserify binary, like the which cmd
 ```

 The way this module works is that it installs all your